Stealthy Communication over Adversarially Jammed Multipath Networks: Model

-{\it \underline{Jamming:}} James is also able to maliciously jam the set $J$ that he controls.
-Under erasure jamming, the transmission $\X_\J$ (on the subset $\J$) is completely replaced by the erasure symbols `$\perp$', while under overwrite jamming, $\X_\J$ is replaced by a carefully designed $\Y_\J$.
-In particular, James is able to choose the jamming vector $\Y_\J$ stochastically according to {\it any} conditional distribution $W_{\Y_\J|\X_\J,\C}$, since he knows $\X_{\J}$ and the codebook.
+{\it \underline{Jamming:}} James is also able to maliciously jam the set $J$ he controls.
+Under erasure jamming, the transmission $\x_\J$ is completely replaced by the erasure symbols `$\perp$', while under overwrite jamming, $\x_\J$ is replaced by a carefully designed $\y_\J$.
+In particular, James is able to choose the jamming vector $\y_\J$ stochastically according to {\it any} conditional distribution $W_{\Y_\J|\X_\J,\C}$, since he knows $\x_{\J}$ and the codebook.
 Note that Alice and Bob do not know James' jamming strategy.